Shaahid02/Colombo-Stock-Exchange-CSE-API-Documentation/README.md

 2. **Chart Data**: May return HTTP 400 for some symbols
 3. **Market Hours**: Some data may be limited during market closed hours
 4. **Response Format**: All responses are in JSON format
+5. **New Features**:
+   - Filtered announcement endpoints support date ranges and company filtering
+   - Tools package provides advanced analysis capabilities
+   - Announcement categories can be fetched and used for filtering
+   - Individual announcements can be retrieved by ID
+6. **Tools Migration**: Analysis tools have been moved to the `tools/` package for better organization

 ## 🤝 Contributing